matthewsimpsonaero/SkewBladeOptimization/README.md

 ## Detailed Walkthrough

-A detailed explanation of each script and the process for running the optimization are available on the Wiki
+A detailed explanation of each script and the process for running the optimization are available on the [WIKI.](https://github.com/matthewsimpsonaero/SkewBladeOptimization/wiki)